KaiiMenai/pands-weekly-tasks/README.md

 # Programming and Scripting - Weekly Tasks

-Structure of each output
+Structure of each output:

 Python Program name: TITLE

-Brief Task Description: DESCRIPTION
+### Brief Task Description: DESCRIPTION

 Example code: If short enough, if not, only packages will be shown.

 ## Week 1 - helloworld.py

 Python Program name: helloworld.py

-Brief Task Description:
+Task Description

 - Commit and push a file to the weekly tasks repository called helloworld.py
 - This file should contain a python program that displays Hello World! when it is run.